c2FmZQ/tlsproxy/examples/pki/README.md

   - 192.168.0.0/24
   sso:
     provider: sso-provider # definition omitted for this example
+    rules:
+    - paths:
+      - /certs
       forceReAuth: 1h
       # The ACL controls who has access to issue and revoke certificates for
       # themselves.
       acl:
       - alice@example.com
       - bob@example.com

 # Then use EXAMPLE CA to authenticate and authorize TLS clients.
 - serverNames: